smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 next-generation sequencing while retaining positional information.
 This is distinct from in situ sequencing because next-generation sequencing is employed, not imaging.
-The main advantage of sequenced-based methods is that they are unbiased in capturing RNA because they don't rely on predefined probesets targeting specific genes.
+The main advantage of sequenced-based methods is that they are unbiased in capturing mRNA because they don't rely on predefined probesets targeting specific genes.
 Sequencing-based methods retain spatial information through laser-capture microdissection (LCM), microfluidics, or through ligation of mRNAs to arrays of barcoded probes that record position.
 Since